0x4445565A/compress/README.md

-# compress
+# Compress
-A quick CLI compression utility powered by Rust.
+A simple CLI compression utility powered by Rust.

 ## Why
 I wanted to create a useful program that was written in Rust.
 Primarily meant as a learning experience in writing tools in Rust.